sixtyeight/kassomat-payout/README.md

 from Innovative Technology used for communication with the [SMART Hopper][itl-hw-hopper] and [NV200 Banknote validator][itl-hw-validator] devices.

+Doxygen HTML help can be found in docs/doxygen.

 [read more ...](docs/overview.md)

 [itl-ssp]: http://innovative-technology.com/product-files/ssp-manuals/smart-payout-ssp-manual.pdf